 Any Party Wall Act issues should quite rightly come up at the design phase and if you are using a professional designer and project manager, they should be fully aware of your responsibilities and advise on how to proceed.

-If you'd like to read the Act first hand, you can do so here: The Party Wall etc. Act 1996
+If you’d like to read the Party Wall etc. Act 1996 first hand, you can do so here.

 Note – The information contained in this article does not constitute legal advice.